klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

   _keys: [ [ PrivateKey { _privateKey: '0x{private key}' } ], [], [] ]
 }
 ```

+Looking at the output above, you can query your keyring from caver.wallet after adding to caver.wallet.

 If you have an address and private key(s) to use, you can easily add it directly to [caver.wallet] via [caver.wallet.newKeyring].